aireuhl/i_e/index.md

 - template: full-width-media-element
   block: media-1
   image: "/uploads/2018/12/09/blueline_small.jpg"
+  caption: This project was developed in a graduate information studies course at
+    UCLA in the fall of 2018Imperial Eyes acknowledges the Tongva peoples as the traditional land caretakers of Tovaangar (Los Angeles basin, So.
+Channel Islands) and are grateful to have the opportunity to work for the taraaxatom (indigenous peoples) in this place.
+As a land grant institution, we pay our respects to Honuukvetam (Ancestors), Ahiihirom (Elders), and eyoohiinkem (our relatives/relations) past, present and emerging."
+This territory acknowledgement and accompanying pronunciations are attributed to the UCLA World Arts and Cultures/Dance Department.
 - template: detail-content
   block: text-1
   content: '<h5>This project was developed in a graduate information studies course